dancormier/malloriepotaznick.com/src/pages/home/index.md

           sitting at sunset" />

-          Do you have intrusive, unwanted thoughts that lead you to engaging in compulsive behaviors in order to alleviate the distress caused by your obsessive thoughts?
+          Do you have intrusive, unwanted thoughts that lead you to engaging in compulsive behaviors or rituals in order to alleviate the distress caused by your obsessive thoughts?
 If so, therapy can help!

           [Learn more about obsessive compulsive disorder](/ocd)